mhostetter/galois/docs/performance/benchmarks.rst

 Compare with a previous benchmark
 ---------------------------------

-If you would like to compare the performance impacts of a branch, first run a benchmark on `master` using the `--benchmark-save` option.
+If you would like to compare the performance impact of a branch, first run a benchmark on `master` using the `--benchmark-save` option.
 This will save the file `.benchmarks/0001_master.json`.

 .. code-block::